appbead/webkit-wiki/Running-Layout-Tests.md

 # Preparations

-- Run `Tools/Scripts/update-qtwebkit-libs` script (see [JHBuild](https://github.com/annulen/webkit/wiki/JHBuild)) to build all dependencies inside the source tree, in order to get reproducible test results.
+- Run the `Tools/Scripts/update-qtwebkit-libs` script (see [JHBuild](https://github.com/annulen/webkit/wiki/JHBuild)) to build all dependencies inside the source tree, in order to get reproducible test results.
 - (Re)build QtWebEngine with the above content in place
 - Clone the [qtwebkit-testfonts](https://github.com/carewolf/qtwebkit-testfonts) repo and export the `WEBKIT_TESTFONTS` variable to point to it.